 - Donated real property that generates an income stream to support the educational mission; and,

-Remainder Interests in Property – The Foundation may accept a remainder interest subject to the provisions herein.
+Remainder Interests in Property or Retained Life Estate – The Foundation may accept a remainder interest subject to the provisions for accepting real estate gifts herein.
+In the case of the retained life estate, a donor may irrevocably give a personal residence or vacation home and reserve the use of the property for life or a term of years.
 Where the Foundation receives a gift of a remainder interest, all expenses for maintenance, insurance, real estate taxes, other carrying costs, and any property indebtedness are to be paid by the donor or primary beneficiary.

 - Gifts shall have specified minimum values and yearly income.